-Presently, due to manpower shortages, the Watch only mans the Shadow Tower, Castle Black and Eastwatch, although there are plans to re-garrison Nightfort and many of the other castles.
-The question of who will be responsible for the remanned castles is a point of tension between the Lord Commander Jon Snow and King Stannis.
+Due to manpower shortages, the Watch only mans the Shadow Tower, Castle Black, and Eastwatch.
 Patrols between the castles used to be more regular, but as the manpower of the Night's Watch diminished, so did the number of patrols.
 Now the Watch uses mules to ride atop the Wall, as the paths have not been graveled between the older castles in many years.
 The mules are bred at Eastwatch and are specially trained for their duties.

-Night's Watch castles listed from west to east
+The castles are listed from west to east:

-- The Nightfort, the oldest and largest castle of the Night's Watch.
-Houses the "The Black Gate," a secret way through the Wall sealed by a magical ancient door fashioned from weirwood, which only opens to a sworn brother of the Night's Watch.
+- Nightfort, the oldest and largest castle of the Night's Watch, which was abandoned during the reign of King Jaehaerys I Targaryen due to the high costs needed to maintain it.
+It houses the Black Gate, a secret way through the Wall sealed by a magical ancient door fashioned from weirwood, which only opens to a sworn brother of the Night's Watch.

-- Deep Lake, built seven miles east of the Nightfort and meant to replace it.
-It was paid for by Good Queen Alysanne Targaryen.
+- Deep Lake, located seven miles east of the Nightfort.
+Originally meant as a replacement to the Nightfort.
+It was paid for by Queen Alysanne Targaryen, and built by men sent to the Wall by King Jaehaerys I Targaryen.